Refining and updating your SEO techniques is the name of the game if you want to stay competitive.

 Avoid “search network with display select”

 You of course have two key options when it comes to the type of campaign.
-This is search network only and the other search network with display select.
+This is the search network only and the other search network with display select.

 It’s a common enough occurrence that beginners in Google AdWords management will go for the second option.
-This is because it means the ads will be provided to a wider audience than the former option and your ads will populate a greater number of banner space.
+This is because it means the ads will be provided to a wider audience than the former option and your ads will populate a greater number of banner spaces.
 This sounds really good on paper, but it is more complicated than that.
 In fact, you will be running an ineffective AdWords campaign if you make use of this option.

 Similar to the point we discussed above, the key is to reduce the number of non-targeted ads as much as you possibly can.
-Having a broad throw-out of your paid for ads won’t be getting the high conversion and relevancy you really need.
+Having a broad throw-out of your paid-for ads won’t be getting the high conversion and relevancy you really need.

-The point is, a larger audience is not always a desirable thing when it comes to Google AdWords.
+The point is, that a larger audience is not always a desirable thing when it comes to Google AdWords.
 You can only hope to work on your targeting.
 Once your quality score hits a high point then you can think of expanding your budget.
 The exception here is if you have a large budget to throw around and need short-term results.
 That might work but isn’t an artful way of working by any means.